Contact:

 Design and functional principle of a hydraulic pressure hose

 The design follows a functional layer principle: The inner tube made of oil-resistant elastomer or thermoplastic carries the medium and minimizes internal friction as well as permeation.
-The reinforcement absorbs the internal pressure—single or double wire braid for medium pressures, multi-layer wire spiral for high flow rates and peak pressures.
+Depending on the medium and temperature, materials with special properties can be used, for example low-permeation or conductive variants to dissipate static charge.
+The reinforcement absorbs the internal pressure-single or double wire braid for medium pressures, multi-layer wire spiral for high flow rates and peak pressures.
 The cover provides mechanical protection (abrasion, chafing) and resistance against environmental influences (ozone, UV, moisture, chemicals).
-Depending on the application environment, additional protective layers or textile abrasion guards are used.
+Depending on the application environment, additional protective layers or textile abrasion guards are used; no-skive and skive fitting systems are selected to match the hose construction.

 Hydraulic pressure causes radial and longitudinal expansion in the hose.
 This volumetric expansion influences the response of tools such as concrete demolition shears and hydraulic wedge splitters: lower expansion yields a more direct reaction and more precise metering of closing and splitting forces.
+For precise actuation, low-expansion hose types improve control fidelity and reduce spongy response.
 Impulse resistance is essential, since pressure spikes can occur during start-up, load changes, or when reinforcement tears away.
-Hose types with verified impulse cycles are selected to match the real load spectra in demolition operations.
+Hose types with verified impulse cycles are selected to match the real load spectra in demolition operations; derating factors for temperature and dynamic stress must be considered during selection.

 Sizing: inner diameter, pressure rating, and routing length